barackd222/barackd222.github.io/assets/handsonlabs/exploretheapis-5a.md

 Important links to notice:

-- **a)** This is your secure **API-Key**, don't share it with anyone as it authenticates and authorises your account.
+- **a)** This is your secured **API-Key**, don't share it with anyone as it authenticates and authorises your account.
 You will need it to get access to the APIs in the following sections.
 - **b)** Click on your **username** to modify your contact details.
 - **c)** Click on **Change Password** link to change your password.
 - **d)** Click on the **Anki-MedRec APIs** link to get access to its Swagger UI (more details in the next section).